 Since then, the seaside outfit have progressed significantly up the leagues and are now a stable side in the top flight (hopefully no commentator’s curse!).

 Likewise, Leicester City were as low as League One back in 2008 but have arguably had the biggest impact in the top flight after winning the title against the odds back in 2016.

 The previous season had seen them just survive relegation, but under the tutelage of Claudio Ranieri they secured their first ever Premier League title.

-Under Sean Dyche, Burnley have also become a mainstay in the Premier League, and this year will be playing European football following their seventh-place finish last term.
+Under Sean Dyche, Burnley have also become a mainstay in the Premier League, with Brighton preparing for their third straight Premier League season.

 Top Premier League players – Past and Present